able-app/docs/controls/ε elements/graphic/bar-structure.md

 # Bar - Structure

-Collection:  A convenience wrapper around graphic/adaptIcon, avatar cells for display in the bar component which can have different surfaces, thus no bar surfaces here.
+Collection:  A convenience wrapper around cards, graphic/adaptIcon/avatar cells for display in the bar component which can have different surfaces, thus no bar surfaces here.

 ### Architecture